About Us Contact Shop

 Try a Traditional Hammam

-Hammams are Turkish baths and have been around for centuries.
-In our visit to Istanbul, we went to the Ayasofya Hurrem Sultan Hamami, and it was definitely an experience.
-You will be soaked and massaged under a white marble dome, treated to Turkish Delight and tea, and taken into another room where you will be massaged again.
-And to end it all, you will be served with a large plate of delicious fruits.
+You will be soaked, massaged under a white marble dome, treated to Turkish Delight and tea, and then taken into another room where you will be massaged again.
+And to end it all, you’ll be served a large plate of delicious fruit.

 Quick Note: There are a couple of things to keep in mind before booking an appointment at a hammam.
 First, read reviews online.
-There are a lot of great Turkish baths, but there are also some that won’t give you the best of experiences.
+There are a lot of great Turkish baths, but there are also some that won’t give you the best experience.
 Second, hammams are separated by male and female.
 So if you go with your significant other (or friends), just know that you will be split up in order of your gender.

 Federal Coffee Company